PrecoG: an efficient unitary split preconditioner for the transform-domain LMS filter via graph Laplacian regularization: Introduction

 and others act as suitable off-the-shelf transformations of the input data for such problems.
-The aforementioned step is immediately followed by a power normalization stage~\citep{farhang1998transform, beaufays1995transform} and then used as input to the LMS filter.
-As a geometrical interpretation, the unitary transformation rotates the mean square error (MSE) hyperellipsoid without changing its shape on the axes of LMS filter weights~\citep{beaufays1995transform}.
+The aforementioned step is immediately followed by a power normalization stage~\cite{farhang1998transform, beaufays1995transform} and then used as input to the LMS filter.
+As a geometrical interpretation, the unitary transformation rotates the mean square error (MSE) hyperellipsoid without changing its shape on the axes of LMS filter weights~\cite{beaufays1995transform}.
 The rotation tries to align the axes of the hyperellipsoid to the axes of weights.
 The power normalization is crucial in enhancing the speed of convergence of LMS filter.
 The normalization forces the hyperellipsoid to cross all the axes at equal distance from the center of the hyperellipsoid.
-For a perfect alignment after the transformation, the normalization step turns the MSE hyperellipsoid into a hypersphere~\citep{beaufays1995transform}.
+For a perfect alignment after the transformation, the normalization step turns the MSE hyperellipsoid into a hypersphere~\cite{beaufays1995transform}.
+It is important to note that these off-the-shelf transformations are still not data-dependent.
+They work relatively well for certain classes of data having autocorrelation matrices with special structure (eg. Toeplitz).

 The TDLMS filter is flexible as it does not attempt to change the working principles and the architecture of LMS filter.
 Therefore, the transform-domain module can precede other algorithms, such as RLS, GAL and LSL.
 Notice that the conventional unitary transformations are independent of the underlying data, hence not optimal in regularizing condition numbers of the autocorrelation matrices of arbitrary real-time datasets.
 As an example, the DCT has been shown to be near-optimal for Toeplitz matrices.
 However, the DCT loses its near-optimality in conditioning sparse linear systems.